Debt to Income Ratio

 The ratio of debt to income is a formula lenders use to determine how much money is available for a monthly mortgage payment after you have met your various other monthly debt payments.

 In general, conventional mortgage loans require a qualifying ratio of 28/36.
 An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.

 The first number in a qualifying ratio is the maximum amount (as a percentage) of gross monthly income that can be applied to housing (this includes mortgage principal and interest, PMI, hazard insurance, property tax, and homeowners' association dues).

 The second number is what percent of your gross income every month that should be spent on housing costs and recurring debt.
 Recurring debt includes credit card payments, auto loans, child support, etcetera.

 - Gross monthly income of $6,500 x .28 = $1,820 can be applied to housing

 - Gross monthly income of $6,500 x .36 = $2,340 can be applied to recurring debt plus housing expenses

 With a 29/41 (FHA) qualifying ratio

-Don't forget these ratios are only guidelines.
-We'd be thrilled to help you pre-qualify to determine how large a mortgage loan you can afford.
+Don't forget these ratios are just guidelines.
+We'd be thrilled to help you pre-qualify to help you determine how large a mortgage loan you can afford.